 During the June 1 event, Ms. Cecil addressed the attendees’ concerns.
-She noted three issues I found especially interesting:
+She noted three issues that were especially interesting:

 - The City has struck an enforcement deal with AirBnB, with AirBnB agreeing to remove its French Quarter listings as of midnight of that night.
-I just checked AirBnB, and while there are still a few French Quarter listings posted, the majority of them have been taken down.
+While there are still a few French Quarter listings posted, the majority of them have been taken down.

 - The City is in talks with the other major short-term rental website, vrbo.com, for a similar enforcement deal.

 - The City has implemented new procedures for active and aggressive enforcement of the short-term rental prohibitions in the French Quarter.

 It appears that the City is indeed following its new enforcement procedures.
 On June 21, our local newspaper reported that seven short-term rental operators in the French Quarter were collectively fined $17,000 for violating the new rules.
 Fines levied on individual owners ranged from $500 to $3,500, plus court costs.
 For opponents of short-term rentals, this is certainly a step in the right direction.